glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 - Goals that cannot be deferred.
 - Situations where the portfolio is the sole source of support or an inability to replace losses in value.

+All else equal,

+- ability to take risk are positively related to
+  - portfolio size versus needs,
+  - total wealth versus needs,
+  - time horizon

+- ability to take risk are negatively related to

+  - Goal importance,
+  - level of spending needs.

+Flexibility can increase the ability to take risk.

 ### willingness

 Willingness to take risk.
 The client’s willingness to take risk is subjective and determined through an analysis of her psychological profile.

+Explicit statements, client actions, and situational profiling are used to indicate the client’s willingness to take risk.

 Willingness to bear risk is determined by